 Contact non-PTCAS programs directly with updated information.

-If you have an admission interview and then learn that you have been put on an admission waitlist, immediately contact the program to express your continued and enthusiastic interest.
+If you learn that all spots have been filled, but that you have been put on an admissions waitlist, immediately contact the program to express your continued and enthusiastic interest.
 Not everyone who is offered admission, accepts.
 Therefore, programs often go fairly deep into their waitlist, so don't give up!
-Sometimes applicants who take the time to do so are among the first to be contacted if spaces open up.
+Sometimes applicants who take the time to express continued interest are among the first to be contacted if spaces do open up.
 If after doing so you don't hear back for a week or two, feel free to contact them to again express your interest.